More About Us

 Emily began her own personal journey with yoga over 10 years ago, growing into the integral foundation of her own physical and mental wellness that it is today.
 Originally drawn to yoga in her younger years for the physical work out, she quickly learned that yoga provided her with so much more than other types of physical activity.
 Through her yoga practice, Emily has learned to focus on positive attributes a

-Emily is a mom, passionate occupational therapist, and yoga devotee, who lives in Philadelphia with her husband and two young sons.
+Emily is a mom, passionate occupational therapist, lactation consultant, and yoga devotee, who lives in Philadelphia with her husband and two young sons.
 Emily believes her career and personal experiences have naturally led her on a path towards a mix of unique skills meant to serve the many wellness needs of mom & baby.

-Infant feeding skills
+Infant & child feeding skills (breast/ bottle/combo)

 Hand & arm musculoskeletal disorders